 Only a Skilled Criminal Defense Attorney Can Fight a Child Endangerment Conviction

 When child endangerment is connected to a DUI arrest, your only defense is to fight the DUI charge.
-Attorneys James Bates and Robert McMillin went the extra mile to receive additional training in DUI law.
+Lawyers James Bates and Robert McMillin went the extra mile to receive additional training in DUI law.
 Our lawyers are trained to identify errors in the police officer’s report as well as any possible mistakes in the blood and urine testing performed in the State’s lab.
-Our legal team can also pokes holes in your field sobriety test or breathalyzer results.
+Our legal team can also poke holes in your field sobriety test or breathalyzer results.